 Let’s Talk Breathing!

 Often times in therapy, we work with clients on using their breath as a tool.
 This can be a very helpful practice, and there are many ways to use breath as a tool to affect how you are feeling.
-Not only can breath be used to change your state, but it is a great check in tool and can be used as a means of taking a break and acknowledging how you are feeling.
+Breath can change your state, and it is a great check in tool and can be used as a means of taking a break and acknowledging how you are feeling.

 Have you ever noticed how your breath changes with your moods or states?
 Typically, it gets faster and more shallow with anxious or excited states; slower and deeper with depressive, tired, or relaxed states.
 I invite you to take a moment to assess your current state by observing your breath.
 You don’t have to do anything to change it.
 Just watch it.
 Observing and feeling your body being breathed.
 What does your breath say about your state in this moment?
 Is it quick and shallow, deep and slow, or maybe somewhere in between?